fl-hub/ledstrip_wled_guide/README.md

 <h4 id="building">How to build the controller</h4>
 <ol>
   <li>Prepare all the components and warm up your soldering iron.</li>
   <li>Prepare the ESP32 by adding the header pins.
 Technically you could also solder your ESP32 directly to the breadboard, but by adding the header pins you can always remove it and easily reuse it for other projects.
 It also has the advantage of making it possible to pass cables under it and makes the soldering of the cables easier.
-If youd decide not to use the header pins, I advise you to do this step at the end.</li>
+If you decide not to use the header pins, I advise you to do this step after you finish all other connections.</li>
   <li>Solder the header pin connectors to the breadboard.
 Do it while they are connected to the ESP32 to make sure you get the position right.
 Solder it closer to one of the sides of the breadboard, so you have enough space for the DC plug on the other side.</li>
   <li>Now we will connect the power rails to the ground and the Vin 5V input on the ESP32.
 Check the diagram below to detect the pins where the connection needs to be made.
 To simplify, use a red cable going from the positive rail to the 5V pin and a black (or white) cable to the Ground pin.
 For simplicity, use the end of one of the rails.
 Position 2 or 3 would be great.
 Let's leave position one for the DC plug adapter.</li>
   <p></p>